-like you’re trying to decode a secret language?
 Welcome to the world of Medicare Part B penalty waiver.
-The late enrollment penalties, premium hikes, and complex rules can feel like an enigma wrapped in a riddle.
+The late enrollment penalties, premium hikes, and complex rules can feel like an enigma wrapped in a riddle makes this health policy tricky.

 Why must it be so difficult?